-At ADS-recognized competitions, pneumatic tires may be used in Training, Preliminary and Intermediate provided that the wheel on which they are mounted is engineered for use on a carriage.
+At ADS-recognized competitions for Training division only, pneumatic tires and/or wire wheels may be allowed at the discretion of the Organizing Committee.
+Pneumatic tires may be used in Training, Preliminary and Intermediate provided that the wheel on which they are mounted is engineered for use on a carriage.
 Tire tread type is optional.
 The use of wire spoke wheels is limited to use in the Training division, at the discretion of the Organizing committee and approved as safe by the event TD and Ground Jury.
 (See Appendix CD-E. Quick Reference Guide for CDEs.)